Beloth/Ostston-Work/Notes/Next Session.md

 They followed the stairs down to the sewers and into a cave system, where they were ambushed by a pair of Oozes who's attacks ate away at the weapons and armour of those who attack in melee.
 After defeating them they hear chanting coming from one of the passage way and go to investigate with Ogden leading the way.
 They find another cavern with a large arcway to the rear, a stone altar in the middle and 2 large glowing orbs between them.
 Also present were several cultists, a magic welding Tiefling and a rogue like human, all of whom attack the party.
 The cultists are easily defeated but the Tiefling and Rogue appear to be protected by the magic of the orbs and lauch a viscous attack against the party.
 In an attempt to circumvent the protection Kairon launches a magical attack at the orbs which had a visible affect.
 The rest of the party see this and attempt to follow suit with mundane attacks to lesser effect.
 The rogue seeing that the odds are against them leaves through the portal with the Tiefling follwoing, but not before lauching her own magic attack on the orbs.

 That attack destablises the magic so much that it causes the ground to start rumbling.
 The party quick realise that they eed to leave but the ground shakes so much that several of them fall to the ground.
 The shaking of the ground gets worse and worse as the orb releases the pent up magic and eventually explodes knocking Eniaris unconscious.
-Luckily Ogden was still in the cavern having been knocked to the ground, it heal him while the rest of the psrty had run away.
+Luckily Ogden was still in the cavern having been knocked to the ground, it heal him while the rest of the party had run away.
 They eventually make it back up to the surface where they decide to rest for the rest of the night either at the temple or an inn.

 ### Next Session